AndruMace/adonisjs.com/docs/docs/guides/auth/04-api-guard.md

 If you are creating an API server, which is consumed by third party applications, then you must look into [OAuth 2.0 ](https://oauth.net/2/) and [OpenID Connect](https://openid.net/connect/).
 Both of these specifications are written with years of research and answers most of the security related questions.

-Unfortunately, there is no first class support for Oauth2 in AdonisJS (as of you today).
+Unfortunately, there is no first class support for Oauth2 in AdonisJS (as of today).
 However, you can use other packages from npm to implement an Oauth2 server.

 ## Login
 Once, the [setup](/guides/auth/setup) has been completed, you can use the `api` guard to generate the **oat tokens** for a given user.